The term "germs" refers

 to the microscopic bacteria, viruses, fungi, and protozoa that can cause disease.

-well and often is the best way to prevent germs from leading to infections and sickness.
+is the best way to prevent germs from leading to infections and sickness.

 What Problems Can Germs Cause?

 When germs invade the body, they get ready to stay for a while.
 These germs draw

 all their energy from the host.
 They may damage or destroy healthy cells.
 As they

 use up your nutrients and energy, they may make proteins known as toxins,

 which can help the germ in its mission to destroy.